 However, eating sushi with your hands is also a traditional method of sushi consumption, particularly for traditional sushi dishes like nigiri.
 Sashimi is usually eaten with chopsticks, but can also be eaten with the hands.

 Again, this comes down to your personal preferences.
 And, like we mentioned, there’s also nothing wrong with using a fork to eat sushi.
 Sure, it’s not traditional – but if it’s your preference, nobody will judge you for doing so.

 Just about any fish can be used in sushi.
 Common favorites include salmon and tuna, as well as crab, octopus, and shrimp.
 However, you may also be able to get more exotic ingredients, like swordfish, eel (a traditional Japanese favorite), and sweetfish.
 Here are a few of the common types of fish used in modern sushi rolls:

 If you don’t recognize a type of fish or an ingredient in a roll, just ask your server what it is!
 Some of these ingredients may be referred to by different names, or by their Japanese names.

 You can play it safe, and order a roll with a fish you know you like, such as salmon, tuna or trout.
 Or, be a bit more adventurous, and try some fish that you’ve never had.
 Sushi is, arguably, the best way to try a new kind of fish, as the true raw flavor of the fish will come through very strongly.

 The Best Sushi for Beginners

 Unless you eat sashimi (or raw fish) you’ll be eating sushi as a classic roll.
-This is what we’d recommend for beginners, as sashimi only includes raw fish and rice, and nigiri consists only of slices of raw fish.
+This is what we’d recommend for beginners since sashimi only includes slices of raw fish, and nigiri consists of raw fish and rice.
 Rolls are more approachable, and often available with cooked ingredients.